 - My family likes me to cook the brisket until it shreds easily for both the Reubens and the Hash.

-Use Your Crockpot corned beef To Make Delicious Reuben Sandwiches
+Use Your SLOW COOKER CORNED BEEF To Make Delicious Reuben Sandwiches

 Homemade corned beef on a Reuben sandwich is incredibly tasty.
-It is simple to make using Rye bread, Thousand Island dressing, Swiss cheese, Sauerkraut, Mayonnaise and Slow Cooker Corned Beef.
+It is simple to make layering Rye bread, Thousand Island dressing, Swiss cheese, Sauerkraut, and Slow Cooker Corned Beef.

 The Slow Cooker Corned Beef is so flavorful so when you add potatoes and a fried egg to it you have a mouth full of excitement.
 When making this corned beef hash, be sure to allow the potatoes and corned beef enough time in the skillet to get brown or crusty.
 The crusty part is the best!

-This is truly my husband’s favorite breakfast.
-This Corned Beef Hash includes slow cooker corned beef, cubed hash browns, onion, salt, pepper and garlic.
+Corned Beef Hash is indeed my husband’s favorite breakfast.
+This Corned Beef Hash includes slow cooker corned beef, cubed hash browns, onion, salt, pepper, and garlic.

 - CORNED BEEF HASH INGREDIENTS